 Their tiny mouths, their genetic predisposition to dental disease, and their long life spans make Chihuahuas one of the most common breeds to suffer from extreme cases of dental disease.

-Losing teeth changes some parts of life, but thankfully, overall it does not greatly impact their quality of life.
+Senior Chihuahuas will most likely need to have some teeth removed.
+Some can end up with no teeth at all.
+Losing teeth changes some parts of life, but thankfully, it does not greatly impact their overall quality of life.

 When Chihuahuas lose teeth they can no longer eat hard kibble and chewy treats.
 Chewing sharp bones becomes impossible, as it would injure their gums.